trustfeed/radix-tree-go/README.md

 Now lets make the insert function.
 When performing the insert function we also have 3 cases;

-1. Empty trie so add the next node here,
+1. Empty trie so create an empty node and insert here,
-2. There is no remaining key so add the value to the current node,
+2. there is no remaining key so add the value to the current node,
-3. Otherwise descend to the appropriate child and continue.
+3. otherwise descend to the appropriate child and continue.

 ```go
 func insert(n *node, k []byte, v []byte) *node {